CHSS Advice Line

 Work With Us

-Learning how to live a healthier lifestyle often starts with the food you eat and the drinks you enjoy.
-While it may seem like a simple aspect of your life to change, it can be quite challenging and requires a lot of patience and self-discipline.
+Living a healthier lifestyle often starts with the food you eat and the drinks you enjoy.
+While it may seem like a simple thing to change, it can be quite challenging, and requires a lot of patience and self-discipline.
 However, with the right help and the right attitude, you can take small steps to big changes.

-Eating healthily doesn’t have to mean cutting out all the things you enjoy.
-Instead, make sure you enjoy everything in moderation and make sure your diet is as balanced as possible.
+Eating healthily doesn’t have to mean cutting out everything you enjoy.
+Instead, enjoy everything in moderation, and make sure your diet is as balanced as possible.

 Include a wide variety of foods in your diet to give your body all the essential nutrients it needs.
 A balanced diet should be high in fruit, vegetables, fibre, nuts, whole grains and pulses, and low in saturated fat, salt and sugar.

-The Eatwell Guide is a quick and easy way to see if you’re eating the right amount of each food group.
+The Eatwell Guide is a quick and easy way to understand how much of each food group you should be eating.

 Download Eatwell Guide